Search Functionality

 Search Field Overview

 The search field is located in the Task List toolbar and provides live filtering as you type.
-Basic search matches the entered text against task text, file path, and filename
+Basic search matches the entered text against task text, file path, and filename.

 Search Shortcuts